angular/angular/adev/src/content/tools/cli/esbuild.md

 Several build options are not yet implemented but will be added in the future as the build system moves towards a stable status.
 If your application uses these options, you can still try out the build system without removing them.
 Warnings will be issued for any unimplemented options but they will otherwise be ignored.
 However, if your application relies on any of these options to function, you may want to wait to try.

 - [WASM imports](https://github.com/angular/angular-cli/issues/25102) -- WASM can still be loaded manually via [standard web APIs](https://developer.mozilla.org/en-US/docs/WebAssembly/Loading_and_running).

-Building libraries with the new build system via `ng-packagr` is also not yet possible but library build support will be available in a future release.

 ## ESM default imports vs. namespace imports